nnellans/ado-pipelines-guide/README.md

     - .gitignore
     - docs
 ```
-- `paths` is optional, and cannot be used by itself, `paths` is only used to modify `branches`
-  - Paths in Git are case-sensitive, and wildcards are supported
 - `autoCancel` is optional, the default is `true`
   - If more updates are made to the same PR, should in-progress validation runs be canceled?
 - `drafts` is optional, the default is `true`
   - Will 'draft' PRs cause the trigger to fire?
+- `paths` is optional, the default is the root of the repo
+  - `paths` cannot be used by itself, it can only be used in combination with `branches`
+  - Paths in Git are case-sensitive, and wildcards are supported

 ---

-## schedules
+## schedules (aka Scheduled Trigger)
 - Scheduled triggers configure a pipeline to run on a schedule, which is defined using cron syntax
 - `schedules` is optional, by default no scheduled runs will occur
 - Schedules can be defined in two places: the Azure DevOps UI and in YAML.
 If schedules are defined in both places, the ones in Azure DevOps UI will take precedence.